Edge Delta on Kubernetes

 Kubernetes Requirements

-The Edge Delta Fleet uses eBPF to collect network metrics.
+The Edge Delta fleet uses eBPF to collect network metrics.
 Therefore, the following Kubernetes environment configuration is required for Kubernetes network metrics and eBPF to work:

 • Linux kernel version 5.8 or later.